 Start your food prepping by focusing on long-lasting, nutritionally dense foods.
 Here are some food categories you should consider:

-- Freeze-Dried Foods: These are excellent for long-term food storage due to their extended shelf life.
+- Freeze-dried foods: Due to their extended shelf life, freeze-dried foods are excellent for long-term food storage.
 They’re lightweight, easy to store, and just require water to rehydrate and consume.
 Freeze-dried fruits, vegetables, and meats are all great options that provide essential nutrients.

 - Canned Goods: Canned foods are a staple in any prepper’s pantry.
 They have a long shelf life and come in a wide variety of sizes, including the always popular number 10 can.
 Be sure to include a mix of proteins (like canned meats and beans), fruits, vegetables, and ready-to-eat meals.